CPrich905/sei-project-4/README.md

 * The end-state must be a full-stack application making your own backend and your own front-end

-* Use a PYTHON FLASK API to serve data from a Postgres SQL database
+* Use a PYTHON FLASK API to serve data from a PostgreSQL database

 * Consume API with a separate front-end built with React